DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ## Clear editions

-1. Click on the Clear all Modifications button, and reset all edition applied to sheet names and numbers, in the table view made by the Rename, Build Name or Build Number commands.
+1. Click the Clear all Modifications button, and reset all edition applied to the sheet names and numbers, in the table view by the Rename, Build Name or Build Number commands.

 ![SheetGen clear all](../../assets\images\SheetGen\SG-Sl-ClearAll.png)